50054-cdpa/notes/docs/code_generation_wasm.md

 #### Register Spilling

-However register spilling is avoidable due to program complexity and limit of hardware.
+However register spilling is unavoidable due to program complexity and limit of hardware.

 Let's consider another example